 For more information, please see:

-Cancellation from an Education Abroad Program is subject to the established time lines for that program type.
-Please review the appropriate document below for the information for your specific program.
+Cancellation from an Education Abroad Program is subject to the established timelines for that program type.
+Please review the appropriate document below for the information for your student's specific program.